Powers Museum History & Mission

-Digital exhibits include Riches from the Earth: the Geological and Industrial Heritage of Jasper County, 1865 -1965 that is part of the Missouri Digital Heritage project sponsored by the Missouri State Archives and the Missouri Secretrary of State.
-Other small digital exhibits can be found here.
-Coming late June 2013, the museum will begin placing portions of its collections online and continue adding to the presentation over the next two years.
+Digital exhibits include Riches from the Earth: the Geological and Industrial Heritage of Jasper County, 1865 -1965, part of the Missouri Digital Heritage project sponsored by the Missouri State Archives and the Missouri Secretrary of State.

-At the museum is a Museum Gift Shop featuring Carthage souvenirs and books, family tree charts, Route 66 and Jefferson Highway items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and products downtown on the historic square at Oldies & Oddities (open Sun. - Sat.
-10 am to 5 pm, closed major holidays) located at 331 S. Main Street.
+Carthage souvenirs and books, family tree charts, Route 66 items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and Route 66 products sold at Oldies & Oddities (open Sun. - Sat., 10 am to 5 pm, closed major holidays) at 331 S. Main Street.
 Mail order is available by consulting this link.

 Museum Support & Administration

 The museum is administered by a board of seven volunteers appointed by the Mayor of Carthage.
 The board meets monthly at the museum, usually on the third Monday evening of the month.
-Public notices are posted at Carthage City Hall.
-Visitors are welcome to attend.
-The Powers Museum receives no tax support and is operated through donations, museum shop revenue, fundraising projects, grants along with the original Winchester endowment.
+The Powers Museum receives no tax support and is operated through donations, museum shop revenue, fundraising projects, and grants along with the original Winchester endowment.
 If you would like to donate to the museum, please send checks or money orders to Powers Museum, P.O.
 Box 593, Carthage, MO 64836.

-Now looking for 25th Anniversary exhibit underwriters for 2013-14!
+Now looking for exhibit and program underwriters for 2015-2016!
 Contact Director Michele Hansford for further information.
-Underwritting levels begin at $500.